 If your pillows are a shadow of their former selves, pop two or three tennis balls with them into the tumble dryer to beat out any clumps.
 Sounds strange but it really works!

 Flowers are beautiful, especially when they last.
-Make your flowers stay in bloom for longer by using a crushed asprin in the water.
+Make your flowers stay in bloom for longer by using a crushed aspirin in the water.

-You might also want to see these additional tips on food products that you can use as natural cleaners.
+You might also want to see these additional tips on natural cleaning products that you can use to clean your house.

 Did you find these housekeeping tips useful?
 Do you have any you'd like to share?
 Please comment below.